페이지 이동경로

 Examples of messages by type

-To configure a message, you can use either one:
+To configure a message template, you can use either one:

-• Default template: Define each message component in JSON or Object format in a template structure provided Kakao as default and pass the object where a message is configured when requesting to send a message.
+• Default template: Define each message component in JSON or object format in a predefined structure and pass when requesting to send a message.
+No registration is required.
+Default templates are useful when configuring messages according to the users' or the service's situation.

 Message Default template Custom template